markjprice/cs9dotnet5/errata.md

 I hope you share this comment with the author to let him know that his work is greatly enjoyed and appreciated.

+## Page 34 - Discovering your C# compiler versions

+In steps 5 and 6, I show the C# compiler (`csc`) command listing the supported language versions on macOS.
+There is also a note explaining that the `csc` command is not in the default path on Windows so you get an error.
+So I include a link to a Microsoft article explaining how to fix this.
+I regret including steps 5 and 6 because they cause some readers problems without adding any real value because the `csc` command is never used again.
+In the next edition I will remove steps 5 and 6.

 ## Page 51 - Comparing double and decimal types

 In the book, I say that the `double` type has some special static members, including one named `Infinity`.
 This is wrong.
 There are two members named `PositiveInfinity` and `NegativeInfinity`.